-The literature review and stakeholder interviews build on the evidence generated by the parallel FE study and reinforce its conclusions that there is a relative dearth of research evidence from the learners' perspective.
+The literature review and stakeholder interviews build on the evidence generated by the parallel FE study and reinforce its conclusions that there is a relative dearth of research evidence from the learners' perspectives.
 There are few academic studies of learner needs and expectations in work-based and adult and community learning, where much of the limited research is contained in internal institutional reports and blogs.
 In work-related learning (learning with an FE college or training provider which is often part of an apprenticeship) there remain deep-seated and persistent problems with students accessing the quality of devices and internet connectivity that they require and expect.
 Students working in industries which make use of specialist packages expect their providers to furnish them with those packages - and devices of sufficient power to run them.
 VLEs and LMSs are far from redundant technologies.
-It is likely that they are yet to approach reaching their potential.
+It is likely that they are yet to approach their potential.

-In adult and community learning there is a general lack of good quality equipment and reliable and/or ubiquitous hispeed wifi.
-To this one can add the challenges of transporting equipment to venues, blocks on sites when using school venues, not being provided with passwords by the venue.
-Not surprisingly, the practitioners faced their own barriers in terms of obtaining training in how to use technologies and insufficient time to prepare materials or backups - to the detriment of the learner experience.
+In adult and community learning there is a general lack of good quality equipment and reliable and/ or ubiquitous hi-speed Wi-Fi.
+To this one can add the challenges of transporting equipment to venues, restrictions on firewalls when using school venues, not being provided with passwords by the venue.
+Not surprisingly, the practitioners face their own barriers in terms of obtaining training in how to use technologies and insufficient time to prepare materials or backups - to the detriment of the learner experience.
 The high proportion of part-time tutors working in the sector creates significant challenges for delivering effective CPD.

 In contrast, there is a useful body of research into offender learning.
 Access to devices, access to the internet, access to information and access to support are all priorities for offender learners.
-At times, this is further complicated by students being denied access to existing technologies due to competing priorities and/or philosophies.
+At times, this is further complicated by students being denied access to existing technologies due to competing priorities and/ or philosophies.
 Access to meaningful learning opportunities often decreases as learners progress through the prison system towards release and this is aggravated by the lack of continuity of learning, support and access after release.
-Amongst the key student requests is for a dedicated technology-enabled learning space within prisons.
-Despite persistent problems, in terms of access, support and quality of content, the Virtual Campus is viewed by learners as having considerable potential.
-Perceptions of a lack of tangible progress may ultimately erode this enthusiasm.
+Among the key student requests is for a dedicated technologyenabled learning space within prisons.
+Despite persistent problems in terms of access, support and quality of content, the Virtual Campus is viewed by learners as having considerable potential.
+Perceptions of a lack of tangible progress on the part of prisons, both in using the Virtual Campus and upskilling offenders with improved digital skills, may ultimately erode this enthusiasm.